Masterzach32/facet/.github/README_TEMPLATE.md

         )
     }

-    // this is a pre-written command dispatcher that can be found in the facet-discord4j-application-commands module install(scope, ApplicationCommands) {
+    // this is a pre-written command dispatcher that can be found in the core module install(scope, ApplicationCommands) {
         // how many commands can be executing at once commandConcurrency = 4